SonySemiconductorSolutions/aitrios-sdk-vision-sensing-app/tutorials/2_prepare_dataset/annotate_images/object_detection/README.md

 This tutorial shows you how to annotate your images using [CVAT](https://github.com/opencv/cvat).

-You can generate object detection dataset used for transfer learning in "**Vision and Sensing Application SDK**".
+You can generate object detection dataset used for transfer learning in "**Edge Application SDK**".

 ## 1. Start up CVAT